nav-solutions/ionex/README.md

 ## Advantages

 - Fast and powerful parser
-- Open sources: read and access all the code
+- Open source
 - Seamless Gzip decompression (on `flate2` feature)
 - Convenient `geo` bridging functions
 - Full 2D support
-- Full support of Root Mean Square of each TEC estimates
+- TEC Root Mean Square is supported
-- Partial 3D support (volumic IONEX)
-- File formatting is work in progress and not validated to this day
+- File formatting is validated for 2D IONEX, including TEC RMS

+## Limitations

+- Height map not supported yet
+- This parser/formatter will not work well if coordinates grid is is not the same across regions or between maps.
+Next version should support that as well.

 ## Citation and referencing